 To log in to your FreeBSD server, use the

 ssh command.
-You will need to specify the freebsd user account along with your server's public IP address:
+You will need to specify an existing user account along with your server’s public IP address.
+For the purposes of this tutorial, we’ll assume this user’s name is freebsd:

 - ssh freebsd@your_server_ip